JoyalJoz7/coffeeShop/README.md

-Just a amll beginner web page using HTML , CSS. its not responsive.
+Just a small beginner web page using HTML , CSS. its not responsive.